Archon II: Adept: Combat

-Pieces in battle are moved to an arena to fight in real time.
+Pieces in battle are moved to an arena where their owners control them.
 Pieces can move and attack in eight directions.
 A chime sounds (higher for Order, lower for Chaos) when their attack has recharged.
 Attacks that land decrease the target's life bar.
 Once a life bar is depleted, the piece dies and is removed from the game.
 The survivor is returned to the board, its injuries persisting.
 Combat can end in a draw if both pieces die.

 In Archon, a piece would either have a melee attack, a projectile, or deal damage in an area around itself.
 Adept elaborates on this.
-Chimeras cycle between three attacks, juggernauts transform to and from their own projectiles, and krakens' projectiles lose strength as they travel.
-Adepts can switch between moving the piece and guiding its projectile in flight, and gorgons sap speed instead of health.
+Chimeras cycle between two different projectiles and a melee attack, juggernauts transform to and from their own projectiles, and krakens' projectiles lose strength as they travel.
+Adepts can switch between moving the piece and guiding its projectile in flight, sirens must keep stationary to sing but automatically damage opponents as they do, and gorgons sap speed instead of health.
 The previous game's area-attacking pieces, phoenix and banshee, are revisited as firebirds, which can abort attacks, and wraiths, which drain health and are invisible save as they attack or reload (or against computer opponents).
-Sirens must be stationary to sing, and their singing automatically damages their opponents.
+During Apocalypse, each side's health, attack power, and projectile speed depend on their stored magic, number of pieces on the board, and number of remaining Adepts.

 In Archon, the battlefield had obstacles that blocked pieces and projectiles.
-Adept elaborates on this as well.
-In battles on Earth squares obstacles act as in Archon, in Water they slow, in Air they slow pieces and divert projectiles, and in Fire they admit projectiles but damage pieces.
+Adept builds on this as well.
+In Battles on Earth squares obstacles act as in Archon, in Water they slow, in Air they slow pieces and divert projectiles, and in Fire they admit projectiles but damage pieces.
 Void arenas are empty.